 Step 2 – find a voice and ask for change

-I agree wholeheartedly with the quote that gets used a lot: ‘Be the change you wish to see in the world’.
+I agree wholeheartedly with the quote you hear a lot: ‘Be the change you wish to see in the world’.

 But I do feel a responsibility to do more than just putting my own house in order when it comes to plastic free zero waste beauty – and hoping for the best beyond that.
 I want to find other ways to help sort out the mess we’ve made.